mrsteele/openai-tokens/README.md

 This package was written by an author who actively uses OpenAI and was running into some limitations.
 This package helps to get you setup.

 - 🏃 **FAST** - If you need to run a calculation or truncation quickly, this is the module for you!
-- 🎯 **Accurate** - This module ensures successful API requests.
-Note: Tokens are [hard to calculate](https://github.com/mrsteele/openai-tokens/issues/7)
+- 🎯 **Accurate** - This module is the MOST accurate, using a js tiktoken solution that matches models.
 - 😌 **Seamless** - Integration should be simple.
 Wrappers make this accessible.
 - 🔒 **Secure** - Your data is yours, this library just wants to help.